The new robot concept can find and load a parked car completely autonomously

 In summary: potentially all car parks become electric charging points.
 It is a visionary prototype, which can be turned into reality quite quickly.

-“This approach has enormous economic potential.
-Construction work, as well as the costs of assembling the charging infrastructure, can be reduced considerably through the use of battery charger robots. "
+"This approach has enormous economic potential.
+The construction work as well as the costs for assembling the charging infrastructure can be reduced considerably through the use of battery charging robots."

-Volkswagen has not indicated a possible date for the introduction of the robot charger concept on the market.
-During the presentation of its next electric model, the Volkswagen ID3, the German company said it plans to install 36.000 charging points across Europe in the coming years.
+Volkswagen has not indicated a possible date for the market launch of the battery charging robot concept.
+During the presentation of its next electric model, the Volkswagen ID3, The German company said it plans to install 36.000 charging points across Europe in the coming years.